aonsager/aonsager.github.io/about.md

 The [source code is here](https://github.com/aonsager/checkmywow), but I haven't put any time into cleaning it up.

-# Contact
+<h1 style="margin-top: 30px">Contact</h1>

-Please use the form below to contact me.
+Please use the form below to send me a message.

 <form name="contact" method="POST" netlify>
   <p>